 First, let’s define the vocabulary often used when we, speech-language pathologists, refer to communication disorders commonly diagnosed in young children.

-- Speech Sound Disorder is used when sound errors persist past a certain age and can be as a result of an articulation (making sounds) and/or phonological process (sound patterns).
-Every sound has a different range of ages when a child should produce the sound correctly.
+- Speech Sound Disorder is used when sound errors persist past a certain age and can be due to an articulation (making sounds) and/or phonological process (sound patterns).
+Every sound has different range of ages when a child should produce the sound correctly.

-- Language Disorder is used when a one has difficulty understanding and speaking.
+- Language Disorder is used when a person has difficulty understanding and speaking.
 This often results in the inability to follow directions, asking/answering questions, naming objects, or appropriate social interaction with others.

 - Stuttering Disorder is used when disruptions impedes communication during the production of speech sounds regularly.